 Find medical professionals who specialize in managing body terrain factors: Finding Integrative Oncologists and Other Practitioners ›

-Weak evidenceone or more case studies, supported by animal evidence OR small treatment effects of limited clinical significance OR studies with no controls OR weak trends of effects (this is the CancerChoices definition; other researchers and studies may define this differently) of reduced ceruloplasmin levels, fewer bone marrow-derived endothelial progenitor cells—critical for metastatic progression—and other components of the tumor microenvironment among people treated with agents to deplete copper
+Weak evidenceone or more case studies, supported by animal evidence OR small treatment effects of limited clinical significance OR studies with no controls OR weak trends of effects (this is the CancerChoices definition; other researchers and studies may define this differently): Women with stage 2-4 triple negative breast cancer treated with tetrathiomolybdate had fewer cells critical for metastatic progression (bone marrow-derived endothelial progenitor cells) and lower levels of lysyl oxidase (LOX) and other components of the tumor microenvironment in a few small studies.

 Reducing cancer risk